MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/New-MgUser.md

   - `[ResourceDisplayName <String>]`: The display name of the resource app's service principal to which the assignment is made.
   - `[ResourceId <String>]`: The unique identifier (id) for the resource service principal for which the assignment is made.
 Required on create.
 Supports $filter (eq only).

-ASSIGNEDLICENSES <IMicrosoftGraphAssignedLicense\[]>: The licenses that are assigned to the user, including inherited (group-based) licenses.
+ASSIGNEDLICENSES <IMicrosoftGraphAssignedLicense[]>: The licenses that are assigned to the user, including inherited (group-based) licenses.
 Not nullable.
 Supports $filter (eq, not, and counting empty collections).
   - `[DisabledPlans <String[]>]`: A collection of the unique identifiers for plans that have been disabled.
   - `[SkuId <String>]`: The unique identifier for the SKU.

-ASSIGNEDPLANS <IMicrosoftGraphAssignedPlan\[]>: The plans that are assigned to the user.
+ASSIGNEDPLANS <IMicrosoftGraphAssignedPlan[]>: The plans that are assigned to the user.
 Read-only.
 Not nullable.Supports $filter (eq and not).
   - `[AssignedDateTime <DateTime?>]`: The date and time at which the plan was assigned; for example: 2013-01-02T19:32:30Z.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[CapabilityStatus <String>]`: Condition of the capability assignment.
 The possible values are Enabled, Warning, Suspended, Deleted, LockedOut.
   - `[Service <String>]`: The name of the service; for example, exchange.
   - `[ServicePlanId <String>]`: A GUID that identifies the service plan.
 For a complete list of GUIDs and their equivalent friendly service names, see Product names and service plan identifiers for licensing.

-AUTHENTICATION `<IMicrosoftGraphAuthentication1>`: authentication
+AUTHENTICATION <IMicrosoftGraphAuthentication1>: authentication
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
+  - `[EmailMethods <IMicrosoftGraphEmailAuthenticationMethod[]>]`: Represents the email addresses registered to a user for authentication.
+    - `[Id <String>]`:
+    - `[EmailAddress <String>]`: The email address registered to this user.
   - `[Fido2Methods <IMicrosoftGraphFido2AuthenticationMethod1[]>]`: Represents the FIDO2 security keys registered to a user for authentication.
     - `[Id <String>]`:
     - `[AaGuid <String>]`: Authenticator Attestation GUID, an identifier that indicates the type (e.g. make and model) of the authenticator.